 - Delivery is online plus a work based task – click here for details

-- Course duration is 6– 8 hours online training and assessment plus work based task (8-hours) over a maximum of 12-weeks.
+- Duration: Total 13.5 to 20 hrs made up of 5-11 hours online training and assessment plus work based task and demonstration of skills (8.5-9-hours) over a maximum of 12-weeks.

 - Qualified trainers are available during business hours

 - The nationally recognised statement of attainment issued is valid in all states.

 - Please read our student guide (PDF, 745 KB) or more about your rights

 - 5 Star Online Training (RTO #45332) is an official training provider

 This unit describes the performance outcomes, skills and knowledge required to handle food safely during the storage, preparation, display, service and disposal of food.
 It requires the ability to follow predetermined procedures as outlined in a food safety program.